thonny/thonny/packaging/linux/README.md

 # Linux

+## Release

+On Linux, the AppData file, i.e. `org.thonny.Thonny.appdata.xml` for Thonny, contains information presented users in app stores.
+This includes information about each release.
+Thus, before cutting a release, it's important to add at least the version of the release and the date to the top of the `releases` section of the AppData file.
+It's also helpful to add a description of the changes the new release brings with it.

 ## Flatpak

 The instructions here describe how to build and update the development version of the Thonny Flatpak.